Koenkk/zigbee2mqtt.io/docs/information/touchlink.md

 Now that your device has been factory reset, it will automatically join Zigbee2MQTT (make sure that joining is enabled through `permit_join: true`).
 If it doesn't, try powering the bulb off and on 1 time.

-In case you want to factory reset a specific device (which can be found through a scan, see above) request the factory reset with the following payload: `{ieee_address: '0x12345678', channel: 12}`.
+In case you want to factory reset a specific device (which can be found through a scan, see above) request the factory reset with the following payload: `{"ieee_address": "0x12345678", "channel": 12}`.